Route: West Ridge

 Some of the hardest days were the ones I expected to be the easiest.

-I thought Evans from Guanella Pass would be a gimme.
-It had snowed a few inches the night before, which made the approach/ski line, when viewed from the car, to look good and snowy.
+I thought that skiing Mount Evans from Guanella Pass would be an easy day.
+It had snowed a few inches the night before, which made the approach/ski line, when viewed from the car, look fairly well covered.
 I skinned from the truck up the gradual slope west of Evans and Mt.
-Spaldings summit.
-It wasn’t long before I realized the snow wasn’t too deep, actually, it was quite thin, and the rocks were barely covered.
-Failing to think ahead, I proceeded further, thrashing my skins on the rocks underneath.
-I clumsily made my way up the slope until I was no longer on a skiable surface, but rather rock, covered with a dusting of fresh snow.
+Spalding.
+It wasn’t long before I realized the snow wasn’t too deep; it was quite thin, actually, and the rocks were barely covered.
+Failing to think ahead, I continued on, thrashing my skins on the rocks underneath.
+I clumsily made my way up the slope until I was no longer on a skiable surface but rather talus and scree, covered with a dusting of fresh snow.
 Not good.

-I decided to ditch the skis and walk to the summit.
-Slippery snow covered scree, in alpine ski boots, is not only slow and tedious but could also be dangerous were a fall to occur.
-It was so slow, that by the time I returned from the summit, the sun had melted much of the new snow, and the slope I had ascended had been transformed into a scree field.
+At a certain point, I decided the snow was too thin, and I should put my skis on my backpack and walk to the summit.
+Slippery snow-covered scree in alpine ski boots (I didn’t have a proper AT setup) isn’t only slow and tedious but can also easily lead to a fall.
+It was so slow that by the time I returned from the summit, the sun had melted much of the new snow, and the slope I had ascended had been transformed into a proper scree field.
 I had to carry my skis down!
 What a nightmare.
-Except for a few stretches of rocky and barely skiable snow, I walked back to the truck.
+Except for a few stretches of rocky and barely skiable snow, I walked all the way back to the truck.

-No summit ski, skins and skis thrashed, and with a headache from dehydration — a hellish day overall.
-I never expected so much from Evans and I began to learn my lesson on preparation.
-Through the years I would find that the days I planned on being easy often surprised me, and the days I psyched myself out for, were the ones that came with the least trouble.
+I did not ski continuously from the summit; my skins and skis were thrashed, and I had a headache from dehydration—it was a hellish day overall.
+I never expected such a fight from Mount Evans, and I began to learn my lesson on preparation.
+Through the years, I found that the days I planned on being easy often surprised me, and the days I psyched myself about an objective were the outings that came with the least trouble.

-Despite summiting and starting on skis, this effort did not count as a ski descent.
-I would return here in 2005 to ski from the summit on its East Side, and to repeat that route in 2006 with Chris Davenport and in 2009 with Christy.
+Despite reaching the summiting and skiing a short distance, I did not count this as a ski descent.
+I would return here in 2005 to ski from the summit on its East Side and to repeat that route in 2006 with Chris Davenport and in 2009 with Christy.

 Leave a Reply